 - Increase the amount of time after an incident that an employee has to file a discrimination complaint

 “Yes, NH should pass stricter laws prohibiting pay and hiring discrimination.”

 - Employment discrimination is still a widespread problem, even though laws against discrimination have been in place for decades.
-For example, according to the National Partnership for Women & Families, women working full-time in New Hampshire earn 82 cents for every dollar earned by men.
 The data show an even worse experience for women of color.
 So long as discrimination is still a problem, there is room for improvement in anti-discrimination laws.

 - As we evolve as a society, it is important to acknowledge that discrimination changes, too.
 New Hampshire needs to update its laws to protect newly acknowledged groups.